In the name of my dear friend Alexa, welcome to the 5th and last part of the detailed guide of Amazon Echo Dot 3 ( AED3).

 Up to now we have only seen configurations on your Amazon Echo Dot 3 ( AED3).
 Also we left a vocabulary list for you to get the basics of your device.
 Today we will focus on how to learn different things with Alexa.

-Learning will AED3 can been seen from a 2 angles perspective: the first one is from a developer point of view.
+Learning with AED3 can be seen from a 2 angles perspective: the first one is from a developer point of view.
 I refer to the people who create skills so that alexa can teach you or do the things you want.
 A great resources to get started on how to create skills for Alexa, if you are a developer, is this link.
 The other perspective is for those who only need to use those skills.
 In this tutorial we will share the voice commands that are already setup and you just need to use them.
 In case you want to install a specific skill just go to your Alexa App > Menu > Skills and follow the instructions.

 Voice commands you can use now to learn different things on your AED3 - Practice them everyday until your know the language of Alexa.